wp-plugins/adsense-click-fraud-monitoring/readme.txt

 = How to install and setup? =
 Install this plugin and wrap your AdSense or other advertising code into a new div with the class "cfmonitor".

-For AdSense your code should look like: '<div class="cfmonitor">YOUR AdSense CODE HERE</div>'
+For AdSense your code should look like: `<div class="cfmonitor">YOUR AdSense CODE HERE</div>`

 From now on every click on your ads are counted by the IP and current user session.
 If the clicks reach a adjusted number of clicks within a specified timerange, the advertising is deactivated for that visitor and no further click fraud is possible.
 If that happens, you´ll get a email notofication and are able to see in the admin panel what´s going on by a list of blocked visitors.
 If there should be a larger attack on your site with a lot of different IP´s you are able to hide all advertisings complete or only selected by country.
 That helps enourmous to react and investigate the case without loosing too much of your earnings.

-Google is pretty good to recognize a few mistaken clicks but a larger attack should be reported at the official Google <a href="https://support.google.com/AdSense/bin/request.py?hl=en&contact_type=invalid_clicks_contact&rd=2"Invalid Clicks Contact Form"</a>
+Google is pretty good to recognize a few mistaken clicks but a larger attack should be reported at the official Google [Invalid Clicks Contact Form](https://support.google.com/AdSense/bin/request.py?hl=en&contact_type=invalid_clicks_contact&rd=2 "Invalid Clicks contact form")

 = Why would Google ban me? =